Crow Business

 Well

-Crows are masters of the air and button bright
+Crows are ring masters of the air

-In flight
+In flight!

 Artful and crafty